aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlt-to-doc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a XLT to DOC conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLT and DOC files.
+<h2>Why to Convert XLT to DOC</h2>

+Converting XLT to DOC is a common requirement for Python developers.
+XLT is a template file format used by Microsoft Excel which is used to create new spreadsheets.
+It contains all the formatting and layout of the spreadsheet, but no data.
+On the other hand, DOC is a popular file format used by Microsoft Word to store documents.
+It is widely used for creating, editing and sharing documents.
+Therefore, it is important to convert XLT to DOC in order to make the data available in a more accessible format.

+<h2>How Aspose.Total helps for XLT to DOC Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLT file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help Python developers to automate the conversion process of XLT to DOC.
+It is a combination of Aspose.Cells for Python via .NET and Aspose.Words for Python via .NET APIs.
+Aspose.Cells for Python via .NET API can be used to convert XLT file to HTML.
+After that, Aspose.Words for Python via .NET API can be used to save the created HTML into desired Microsoft Word format.
+This way, Aspose.Total for Python via .NET API can help Python developers to easily convert XLT to DOC.

 {{% /blocks/products/pf/feature-page-summary %}}